Trudeau called to testify at trial of man linked to 2021 gravel-throwing incident in London, Ont., lawyer says | CBC News

-Trudeau called to testify at trial for man in London, Ont., gravel-tossing case, accused's lawyer says
+Trudeau called to testify at trial for man in London, Ont., gravel-tossing case

 Shane Marshall, 25, of St. Thomas faces assault with weapon count stemming from 2021 campaign stop

-Prime Minister Justin Trudeau has been served with a subpoena to testify at the 2023 trial of a man accused of throwing gravel at the Liberal leader during an election campaign stop in London, Ont., in September last year, the accused's lawyer says.
+Prime Minister Justin Trudeau has been served with a subpoena to testify at the 2023 trial of a man accused of throwing gravel at the Liberal leader during an election campaign stop in London, Ont., in September last year.

 London police charged Shane Marshall, 25, of St. Thomas with one count of assault with a weapon after rocks were thrown at Trudeau as he boarded his federal election campaign bus on Sept.
 6, 2021.